brian6484/CSKnowledge/Operating System/Linux/Memory/MMU & Page Table.md

 This address translation is what makes virtual memory possible, allowing the OS to load parts of a program into memory and swap others out to the hard drive, giving the illusion of having more memory than is physically available.

 2. Memory Protection
 As part of the address translation process, the MMU checks the permissions of the memory page being accessed.
-Each page of memory is tagged with permissions (e.g., read-only, read/write, execute) via [Memory Protection Bit](https://github.com/brian6484/CSKnowledge/blob/main/Operating%20System/Linux/Memory/Memory%20Protection%20Bit.md) The MMU can be configured by the operating system to prevent a process from accessing pages that aren't assigned to it.
+Each page of memory is tagged with permissions (e.g., read-only, read/write, execute) via [Memory Protection Bit](https://github.com/brian6484/CSKnowledge/blob/main/Operating%20System/Linux/Memory/Memory%20Protection%20Bit.md) Note this bit is **in the page, not the MMU**.
+MMU just reads it

 This is how it enforces the boundary between user space and kernel space.
 When a user-mode program attempts to access a memory address that the MMU's page tables map to the kernel's memory space, the MMU detects this violation and generates a page fault.
 This triggers a hardware interrupt, allowing the operating system to take control and terminate the offending process.
 This mechanism is crucial for system stability and security, as it prevents a single misbehaving application from corrupting the entire system.